-N Corporate governance principles Compliance criteria Status of compliance Explanation of non-compliance 2.1.4 The Board of Directors determines the company's policy on remuneration and/ or reimbursement (compensation) of its Board members, executives and other key managers.
-The company has developed and put in place a Board-approved policy on remuneration and/ or reimbursement (compensation) of its Board members, executives and other key managers.
-The Board of Directors has reviewed issues related to the said policy(ies) during the reporting period. complied withpartlycomplied withnot compliedwith 2.1.5 The Board of Directors plays a key role in prevention, detection and resolution of internal conflicts between the company's bodies, shareholders and employees.
+2.1.4 The Board of Directors determines the company's policy on remuneration and/or reimbursement (compensation) of its Board members, executives and other key managers.
+1. The company has developed and put in place a Board-approved policy on remuneration and/or reimbursement (compensation) of its Board members, executives and other key managers.
+V complied with partly complied with 2.
+The Board of Directors has reviewed issues related to the said policy(ies) during the reporting period. not complied with 2.1.5 The Board of Directors plays a key role in prevention, detection and resolution of internal conflicts between the company's bodies, shareholders and employees.
 The Board of Directors plays a key role in prevention, detection and resolution of internal conflicts.
-The company has set up a system to identify transactions involving a conflict of interest, and a system of measures designed to resolve such conflicts. complied withpartlycomplied withnot compliedwith 2.1.6 The Board of Directors plays a key role in ensuring that the company is transparent, discloses information in full and in due time, and provides its shareholders with unhindered access to its documents.
+The company has set up a system to identify transactions involving a conflict of interest, and a system of measures designed to resolve such conflicts V complied with partly complied with not complied with

+2.1.6 The Board of Directors plays a key role in ensuring that the company is transparent, discloses information in full and in due time, and provides its shareholders with unhindered access to its documents.
 The Board of Directors has approved a regulation on the information policy.
-The company has designated officers responsible for implementation of its information policy. complied withpartlycomplied withnot compliedwith 2.1.7 The Board of Directors monitors the company's corporate governance practices and plays a key role in its material corporate events.
-The Board of Directors has reviewed the company's corporate governance practices during the reporting period. complied withpartlycomplied withnot compliedwith 2.2 The Board of Directors is accountable to the c ompany's shareholders.
-2.2.1 Information about the work of the Board of Directors is disclosed and provided to the shareholders.
-The company's annual report for the reporting period discloses the attendance of individual directors at Board and committee meetings.
-The annual report discloses key results of appraisal of the Board's performance during the reporting period. complied withpartlycomplied withnot compliedwith
+The company has designated officers responsible for implementation of its information policy.
+V complied with partly complied with not complied with 2.1.7 The Board of Directors monitors the company's corporate governance practices and plays a key role in its material corporate events.
+1. The Board of Directors has reviewed the company's corporate governance practices during the reporting period.
+V complied with partly complied with not complied with